Studio 54: The Ritz and Cabaret Royale

 CAT Entertainment acquired Scher's interest in the Ritz in December 1992, and CAT was itself acquired by Cabaret Royale Corporation the next year.
 In July 1993, the Ritz announced it would close down and reopen as a topless bar.
 CAT Entertainment spent $3 million renovating the theater, including the stage area.
 CAT also resurrected both the nightclub and the Studio 54 trademark, which had never been properly registered by any of the prior owners or operators.
 John Neilson took over the venue with plans to reopen it as an uptown location of the Stringfellows nightclub.
 The remodeled nightclub opened in January 1994 and was operated as "Cabaret Royale at Studio 54".
 Most of the old theater's architectural detail had been covered up by then.

 Meanwhile, the Bank of Tokyo had previously granted a mortgage on the theater and the adjacent office building to Pilevsky, which it foreclosed upon in June 1994.
 Later that month, the theater and building were auctioned off.
 CBS, the Manhattan Theatre Club, and Viacom were among those that showed interest in acquiring the theater and building.
 Allied Partners, run by the Hadar family, ultimately acquired the properties for $5.5 million.
 Allied then renovated the office building.
 Cabaret Royale closed in January 1995, and Allied announced plans to convert the space into a virtual reality gaming venue at a cost of $10 million.
 In anticipation of Studio 54's conversion, the nightclub hosted a final party on May 23, 1996, featuring disco star Gloria Gaynor and performers such as Crystal Waters and RuPaul.
 The virtual-reality complex was never built because of a lack of demand, and the club's space was instead rented out for private events.
 Allied Partners preferred that the Studio 54 building become "anything but a nightclub".

 Roundabout Theatre at Studio 54

 Since 1998, the nonprofit Roundabout Theatre Company has operated Studio 54 as a Broadway theater, branded as Roundabout Theatre at Studio 54.
-It is one of Roundabout's three Broadway theaters, the others being the American Airlines Theatre and the Stephen Sondheim Theatre.
+It is one of Roundabout's three Broadway theaters, alongside the Todd Haimes Theatre and the Stephen Sondheim Theatre.